What Should You Know About GA4 Data Retention?

 February 9, 2024

-You can manually choose to extend the retention period for all data to 14 months.
+You can choose to keep all of your info for an extra 14 months by hand.
 This is for a standard Google Analytics account.
 For 360 Google Analytics accounts, you’ll have the option to extend it to 26, 38 and 50 months.
 Here are the steps on how to configure your retention settings:

 1. In your GA4 property, click Admin